 5. Swimming with dolphins, turtles and whale sharks

-Although not heavily regulated, dolphin swimming can be a highlight of your Zanzibar holiday.
-Ensure that you find a reliable operator (Google reviews offer a good glimpse of which ones to try), and head out to the south coast, called Kizimkazi.
+Although not heavily regulated, dolphin swimming can be highlights of the best Zanzibar holidays.
+Ensure that you find a reliable operator - Google reviews offer a good glimpse of which ones to try - and head out to Kizimkazi on the south coast.
 Departing from the village, local boats will quickly get you into the ocean where you might be pursued by a school of humpback dolphins or bottle-nosed dolphins.

 To meet a creature of note, visit the so-called Prison Island, Changuu Island is a short boat ride away from Stone Town.
-Here you will not only explore the remnants of an eery slave prison but also see a highly vulnerable Aldabra giant tortoise, as per the IUCN Red List.
+Here, you will not only explore the remnants of an eerie slave prison but also see a highly vulnerable Aldabra giant tortoise, as per the IUCN Red List.
 Constantly poached, these animals are facing extinction without such sanctuaries.
-Coming here you will also support this conservation effort.
+By coming here, you will also support this incredible conservation effort.

 6. Amazing Wildlife and Plants

 Although not a typical safari destination, Zanzibar has quite an array of wildlife and flora on display.
-To find one of the rarest primates in Africa, visit the Jozani Forest Reserve.
+To find one of the rarest primates in Africa, visit the Jozani Forest Reserve for educational Zanzibar holidays.
 It is home to Red Colobus Monkeys who are critically endangered.
-Thanks to huge efforts their population is beginning to recover.
+Thanks to huge efforts, their population is beginning to recover.